 Clean the engine compartment using an engine detergent and rinse with hot water.
-Cover the headlights and do not aim the spray nozzle on the:
+Cover the headlights.
+If using a high-pressure washer do not aim the spray nozzle on the:

-- Radiator.
+- Radiator

-- · Throttle cable.
+- Throttle cable

-- Throttle housing.
+- Throttle housing

-- Other engine controls.
+- Other engine controls

-- · The alternator.
+- The alternator

-- Ignition system and other electrical components.
+- Ignition system and other electrical components